RaeRachael/CV/README.md

 ## Experience

-Started a PhD in Oceanography in October 2016 at the unviersity of Hamburg which I had to stop for mental health reasons
+Started a PhD in Oceanography in October 2016 at the unviersity of Hamburg.
+In which I made localised models for internal gravity waves and background flows, written in fortran, with graphically displays of the resulting data created via MatLab, unfortunetly I had to stop the PhD mental health reasons

 ## Hobbies